Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 This is the sensitivity measure and specifies whether the match needs to be approximate or exact.
 This range is optional and can be left out.
 Approximate and exact match settings are discussed in more detail below.

 - Approximate match - To return an approximate match the last input in the formula would need to be TRUE or 1.
 When this option is chosen the VLOOKUP function will assume that the first column (where the lookup value appears) is sorted alphabetically or numerically and will search for the closest approximate answer.

 - Exact match - To return the exact match the last input in the formula will need to be False or 0.
 This will ensure that the value being looked up will have to make an exact match.

 VLOOKUP Syntax Examples

-In this example amber will be looked for in the first column of a table.
+In this example, amber will be looked for in the first column of a table.
 The section of the table used for the lookup is A1 to B100.
 The data that needs to be returned is in column two of the table.
 An exact match must be made.

-In this example what ever value that is entered into cell A1 will become the lookup value.
+In this example, whatever value that is entered into cell A1 will become the lookup value.
 The section of the table used for the lookup is A10 to C20.
 The data that needs to be returned is in column two of the table.
 An approximate match must be made.

 Inserting a VLOOKUP Function

-The VLOOKUP function can be inserted into a worksheet cell with the use of an insert tool.
+The VLOOKUP function can be inserted into a worksheet cell with the use of an insertion tool.
 To insert the function one must first select a cell for the formula by clicking in it.
 Next, the formulas tab needs to be clicked, as well as the "Lookups & References" button on the Excel ribbon.
 The VLOOKUP option should be selected from the list.